The Best Ways To Incorporate Microlearning Modules Into Busy Schedules

 Spotting available learning windows starts with tracking your daily routine.
 Over one week, note the moments when you’re idle or on autopilot.
 Common opportunities include waiting for a meeting to start, coffee breaks, or brief train rides.

 Once you map out these segments, assign each block a learning task.
 For example, review a slide deck while standing in line or listen to a quick tutorial during a walk.
+You’ll transform fragmented free time into intentional skill-building sessions.

 Designing Bite-Sized Content